Life Saving Drug Shortage: What Can be Done?

 "The reasons for drug shortages are complex, but we must not lose sight of the fact that without access to these life-saving drugs, children and adults with cancer will almost certainly die," Unguru says.
 "It is untenable for this situation to continue any longer.
 We have a clear moral obligation to act to address this critical issue."

-This quality-reviewed article relating to our Pharmaceutical Information section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Life Saving Drug Shortage: What Can be Done?" was originally written by Johns Hopkins Medicine, and published by Disabled-World.com on 2014-02-03 (Updated: 2021-09-09).
-Should you require further information or clarification, Johns Hopkins Medicine can be contacted at jhu.edu.
+This quality-reviewed publication pertaining to our Pharmaceutical Information section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "Life Saving Drug Shortage: What Can be Done?" was originally written by Johns Hopkins Medicine, and submitted for publishing on 2014/02/03 (Edit Update: 2021/09/09).
+Should you require further information or clarification, Johns Hopkins Medicine can be contacted at the jhu.edu website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit